Selling Nosara – Part 2 – A Letter from The President

 I must admit that I first went to Costa Rica with a certain amount of reluctance.
 While I had heard nothing but encouraging accounts of its beauty and serenity and of the warmth and friendliness of the Costa Rican people, I did retain, I confess, a preconceived picture of a steaming “banana republic”.
 How was I to know?

 So I went to San Jose, Costa Rica’s capital city, carrying letters of introduction and wearing a protective shield of understandable skepticism.
-But before the first nightfall I bon2knew I had found the country I had been looking for.
+But before the first nightfall I knew I had found the country I had been looking for.
 What an incredible combination of people and nature!
 What a land to “discover”!

 With soaring enthusiasm I began a careful search of the coastal area for a location possessing a gentle climate, a beautiful beach, and enough land to permit a sensible ecological development.
 I first saw BEACHES OF NOSARA from the air, just like you can see it in the large aerial photograph in the brochure.
 My pilot and I landed at the nearby airport and at once I sensed that Nosara was a very special place.
 There were friendly, smiling people and horses and oxcarts in the plaza and noisy, brilliantly covered parrots in the trees near the brightly painted schoolhouses.